golemfactory/yagna-docs/requestor-tutorials/vm-runtime/computation-payload-manifest.schema.md

 <a name="reference-compmanifest"></a>
 ## Computation Manifest

-Computation Manifests lets Requestors to define a certain set of allowed actions, to be negotiated with and approved by a Provider.
+Computation Manifests let Requestors define a certain set of allowed actions, to be negotiated with and approved by a Provider.
 Requestors' actions will be verified against the Manifest during computation.

 **`Computation Manifest` Properties**